What is greenwashing in fashion?

 Greenwashing slows us down.
 It’s hard enough to get to the bottom of sustainability claims.
 Even without the lies.
 To create a fair future — brands need to be held accountable for what they share and what they don’t.
 It’s not enough to say what the material is.
 Where was it made, in what circumstances and by who?

-Some questions to consider to get to the bottom if brands are good for what they say they are.
+Some questions you can ask to understand if brands are as good as they say they are.

 - Do they have a few collections each year?
 It's not a good sign if they release new designs each week.